 - Terms are vague and may not be as stated on the website

-To begin with, LendingClub works with exceptionally low credit scores.
+To begin with, LendingClub works with low credit scores.
 In fact, you can get a loan with this lender sporting a credit score as low as 600.
-What’s even more impressive is that it offers joint application loans, which let you apply for the loan with a second party, a sort of co-signer if you will.
+It also offers joint application loans, which let you apply for the loan with a second party, a sort of co-signer if you will.
 As long as the second party has a credit score of 600 or higher, you can apply with a score of as low as 540.
 This is extremely encouraging for people who have really poor credit and have been rejected many times before.
 Understand that this type of loan will come with the highest interest rates available, but it’s a worthwhile price if you cannot get approved elsewhere.

 Additionally, Best Egg is a little vague about its loan requirements altogether.
 While LendingClub states clearly on its website what you’ll need in order to qualify, Best Egg leaves you guessing.